Police are appealing for help to trace a teenager who assaulted a north-east healthcare worker by coughing in her face.

-The incident happened around 1.40pm yesterday near Banchory.
+The incident happened at around 1.40pm on Friday near Banchory.

 The woman was driving along the unclassified road from Inchmarlo Golf Course to Brathens Wood when she saw someone sitting on the ground waving to attract her attention.

-This incident is currently being treated as assault.
+This incident is currently being treated as an assault.

 Sergeant Garry Garrow, of Banchory Police Station, said: “This kind of behaviour is totally unacceptable and will not be tolerated.
 It left the woman distressed and fearful.

 “I am appealing to anyone who saw what happened to get in touch, particularly if they saw this youth before or after the assault, or know who he is.

 “I would also ask parents to remind their children that this kind of behaviour is more than just a prank, it can cause genuine fear and increased anxiety in the current climate.

 “Officers will not tolerate anyone behaving like this and take robust action to find those responsible.”

 Anyone with information that can assist with inquiries is asked to call Police Scotland on 101, quoting incident 1661 of Friday March 27, or make a call anonymously to the charity Crimestoppers on 0800 555 111.